 As a follow-up to this work, the WGNHS and UW-Oshkosh received a Wisconsin Coastal Management Grant to develop a groundwater monitoring network around the Mink River Estuary in Door County.
 This pristine estuary is fed by carbonate springs originating in the fractured dolomite.
 The study began in July, 2010.
+To date the investigators have installed a network of monitoring wells around the Estuary and have been monitoring water levels and water chemistry.
+Work on this project will continue in 2012.

 The techniques developed in the Door County research are being applied to carbonate rocks in other parts of Wisconsin to help address the question "how much soil is enough?" when making management decisions in carbonate rock areas.
-In 2008, researchers (Muldoon and Bradbury, 2009) completed a project monitoring shallow groundwater adjacent to agricultural fields in areas of moderately thick soil (10-20 feet) over carbonate rock in Brown, Calumet, Manitowoc, and Kewaunee Counties, with the goal of assessing water quality variations in areas of significant soil cover.
+In 2008, researchers (Muldoon and Bradbury, 2009) completed a project monitoring shallow groundwater adjacent to agricultural fields in areas of moderately thick soil (10-20 feet) over carbonate rock in Brown, Calumet, Manitowoc, and

+Kewaunee Counties, with the goal of assessing water quality variations in areas of significant soil cover.
 All four wells showed rapid rises in water levels within 24 to 48 hours of significant recharge events.
 Electrical conductivity data indicate that the water-level rise is due to dilute recharge water entering the saturated zone rather than the drainage of vadose zone water.
-All wells exhibit elevated nitrate and chloride values and periodically exceeded the nitrate standard of 10 mg/l NO3-N. This work shows that even in areas of moderately thick soil in the areas studied wells respond rapidly to recharge events following snowmelt or heavy thunderstorms.
+All wells exhibit elevated nitrate and chloride values and periodically exceeded the nitrate standard of 10 mg/l NO3-N..
+This work shows that even in areas of moderately thick soil in the areas studied wells respond rapidly to recharge events following snowmelt or heavy thunderstorms.

-The Door County work also laid the groundwork for a follow-up project supported without state funds where shallow carbonate rock is being studied at a contaminated site in Pierce County (Cobb, 2007).
+The Door County work also laid the groundwork for a follow-up project supported without state funds where shallow carbonate rock was studied at a contaminated site in Pierce County (Cobb, 2007).
 Groundwater remediation activities at the Town of Warren TCE site provided an opportunity to conduct a multi-well tracer test in dolomite below over 20 feet of soil cover.
 The tracer revealed that very rapid (10's of feet per day) groundwater movement is occurring at the site, and that most movement is along bedding-plane conduits.
 These results show the necessity of conduit monitoring in such environments and demonstrate the potential rapid movement of groundwater.